Dr Kandida Purnell

 Teaching

-Dr Kandida Purnell has a decade of in-class and online University teaching experience in the English, Scottish, and US systems.
-Currently working as Assistant Professor of International Relations(IR) at Richmond, The American International University in London, Kandida has previously fulfilled the roles of Lecturer in International Relations at City, University of London, and Teaching Fellow in Politics and International Relations and Teaching Assistant at the University of Aberdeen.
+Dr Kandida Purnell is an Associate Professor of International Relations (IR) at Richmond, American University London.
+Kandida has previously worked as a Lecturer in International Relations at City, University of London, and Teaching Fellow in Politics and International Relations and Teaching Assistant in the School of Social Sciences at the University of Aberdeen.